Estus Pirkle: Early life

 Estus Washington Pirkle was born in Vienna, Georgia on March 12, 1930.
-He was one of ten children to Grover Washington Pirkle and Bessie Nora Jones.
+He was one of eleven children to Grover Washington Pirkle and Bessie Nora Jones.
 He grew up primarily in Sycamore, Georgia.
 He graduated from Norman Junior College and attended Mercer University in Macon and Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 Pirkle became a pastor travelling through the southern United States, including his home state of Georgia, Texas, Louisiana and Kentucky.
 He met his wife Ann in Athens, Texas.
 Pirkle served at Locust Grove Baptist Church in New Albany, Mississippi for 36 years.

+Pirkle died on March 3, 2005, in Tupelo, Mississippi, nine days before his 75th birthday.

 Film work

 In addition to his preaching, Pirkle was known for creating and starring in his own Christian films as well as writing numerous books.
 His films were directed by Ron Ormond (known for his previous works on exploitation films like 1953's Mesa of Lost Women) and produced by the Ormond Organization of Nashville, Tennessee.
-The first of these films was If Footmen Tire You, What Will Horses Do? from 1971.
+The first of these films was the Christian horror film If Footmen Tire You, What Will Horses Do? from 1971.